- Who We Are

 - Handling Conflict

-The ACES in Homeschool ACES Coop stands for Academic and Christian Education for Students.
-Homeschool Aces Coop falls under the umbrella of the New Life Homeschool Family Ministry of New Life Church.
+The ACES Homeschool Coop stands for Academic and Christian Education for Students.
+ACES Homeschool Coop falls under the umbrella of the New Life Homeschool Family Ministry of New Life Church.
 The mission of the New Life Homeschool Family Ministry is to mentor and support families who homeschool their children in Woodbury and in the surrounding community, so that the Lord Jesus Christ is glorified in our families, in the church, and in our community.

 The purpose of the coop is threefold: (1) to supplement subjects taught at home, (2) to provide encouragement and fellowship for homeschooling families within New Life Church and beyond our church family, and (3) to provide ways in which we can reach out to our community.